berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

 Push the current branch and set the remote as upstream and, show all branches.

         # Push to your forked repo.
-Alias 'com' expands to 'commit'.
         git sw2 issue-with-xxx
         git push --set-upstream origin issue-with-xxx
         git vbr